Civil Rights Program

 Commitment to Students & Other Beneficiaries

 When they get a report of discrimination, our principals, program directors, and staff work locally with students, parents, and anyone else involved to promptly respond to and effectively resolve the situation.
-Reports are accepted and evaluated in a way that protects the privacy and due process rights of both the alleged victim and alleged offender, and anyone else involved.
-When discrimination is found, reasonable corrective action is taken to hold offenders accountable and restore DoDEA to a supportive, discrimination-free learning environment.
+Reports are accepted and evaluated in a way that protects the privacy and due process rights of both the reported victim and alleged offender, and anyone else involved.
+When discrimination is found, reasonable corrective action is taken to hold offenders accountable and restore DoWEA to a supportive, discrimination-free learning environment.

 Commitment to Employees

-DoDEA is committed to protecting against discrimination in the workplace.
-Employees may use DoDEAās DRP to file a formal report about discriminatory harassment by a peer or other forms of discrimination.
-An employeeās rights under EO 13160 supplement federal employee rights under Equal Employment Opportunity (EEO) laws.
+DoWEA is committed to protecting against discrimination in the workplace.
+Employees may use DoWEA’s DRP to file a formal report about discriminatory harassment by a peer or other forms of discrimination.
+An employee’s rights under EO 13160 supplement federal employee rights under Equal Employment Opportunity (EEO) laws.
 Employees are encouraged to contact the Equal Employment Opportunity Programs office to learn more about their equal employment rights.

 Ensuring a Discrimination-Free Environment